Building & Climate

 A group of buildings, together with urban surroundings such as green areas and traffic infrastructure, form a complex and dynamic landscape.

-In order to understand the contribution of individual buildings to the urban microclimate system and to assess the energy exchange between the interior of the building and the outside microclimate, all elements must be accounted for in an integrated simulation framework.
+In order to understand the contribution of individual buildings to the urban microclimate system and to assess the energy exchange between the interior of the building and the outside microclimate, all these elements must be accounted for in an integrated simulation framework.

 High-resolution simulation of façade temperatures and wind speed patterns

-As wind and sun are the primary factors controlling the thermodynamics of a surface and the distribution of heat, the building model is directly coupled to the outdoor fluid dynamics model providing detailed wind data for each second of the day for each wall and façade segment of the building.
+As wind and sun are the primary factors controlling the thermodynamics of a surface and the distribution of heat, the building model is directly coupled to the outdoor fluid dynamics model, providing detailed wind data for each second of the day and for each wall and façade segment of the building.